TRobinson11/Data-Visualization/README.md

       occured after the end of the 1990s recession and ended during the 2000s recession.

    #####  2. GDP drop from 2008 - 2012:
-      There is a large drop in state and overal GDP from 2008 to 2012, this is due to the recent recession however, some over the states weren't as effected as others.
+      There is a large drop in state and overal GDP from 2008 to 2012, this is due to the recent recession.
+      However, some of the other states weren't as effected as others.
 For instance, New York and many of the smaller states were almost unaffected, while states such as Texas and California were heavily affected.

 ![alt text](https://github.com/TRobinson11/Data-Visualization/blob/master/Project%201-data-1.png "Visualization Graph")